pykickstart/pykickstart/docs/kickstart-docs.rst

    If a list of arguments can be passed in, the arguments must be separated by commas and not include any extra spaces.
 If extra spaces are required in the list of arguments, the entire argument must be surrounded by double quotes.
-If quotes, spaces, or other special characters need to be added to the argumens list, they must be escaped.
+   If quotes, spaces, or other special characters need to be added to the arguments list, they must be escaped.

 auth or authconfig